Ten things I can tell you after seeing "The Pink Panther 2":

 5. In "The Pink Panther 2" the cast sprints way, way out ahead of the material, and miles ahead of the director, Harald Zwart.
 I enjoyed Emily Mortimer, back as Nicole, Clouseau's soul mate.
 Andy Garcia (as a rakish Italian sleuth) has a funny bit with a mirror, involving Jeremy Irons, who looks vaguely distressed at finding himself in a disposable "Pink Panther" sequel.

 6. The vibe of "PP2" is more consciously '60s than Martin's earlier Clouseau adventure.
 The ensemble includes a returning Jean Reno as Clouseau's right-hand man, and John Cleese replacing Kevin Kline as Inspector Dreyfus, who has mysteriously morphed from French to English.

 7. Aishwarya Rai Bachchan portrays an expert on the subject of the suspected diamond thief who steals the Panther, along with the Shroud of Turin and the pope's ring.
 She's not what you'd call unsightly.
 She is in fact what you'd call "sightly."
 This is all the movie asks of her.

-10. Not many performers can earn a fair-size laugh by pronouncing "island" as "izz-land."
-Martin is one of them.
+10. Not many performers can earn a fair-sized laugh by pronouncing "island" as "izz-land."
+Steve Martin is one of them.